 I’m forever sharing information here to help people gain a better understanding and make informed decisions.
 This is no different and before anybody get’s their knickers tied, please hear me out.
 Each of us are are made of up genes.
 Some are turned ‘on’ and others ‘off’ and lifestyle, environment, diet, habits etc will have a huge influence on how our bodies respond to this genetic material.
 Perhaps I can use the example of my son who I’ve shared about on here before – he has cystic fibrosis (CF).
 Now, I’m a carrier of CF, but I don’t have CF. Geordie on the other hand has CF. CF is characterised by lung difficulties, poor ability to cope with infection and partial or no function of the pancreas, lung degeneration – the list goes on.
 Basically people with CF can’t move mucus out of the body like the rest of us which is a perfect ground to grow bacteria in the body.
 Once infection starts, it is very difficult to get rid of and leads to all kinds of problems including scarring of the lungs which becomes a big problem long term.
 However, genetics, diet, lifestyle, environment etc play a major role in health of people with CF. My son Geordie is a very healthy boy with CF. He is unmedicated, he’s well and he is happy.
 CF is his genetic makeup but the symptoms and signs associated for him, are almost non existent.
 We ensure Geordie lives a particular lifestyle to seal the deal on this – probably a little more diligent that your average but for us, it is a near guarantee that he is like most other 18 month old children.
 That said, me as a carrier – I don’t have nor will I ever develop CF just as somebody who carries the breast cancer gene, doesn’t have breast cancer.
 Sure, if I’m unhealthy my lung function is substantially less, but I choose to live a certain way to make sure this isn’t an issue.
 What’s my point?
 You create your own health.
 You literally are in control of which genes are ‘switched’ on or off.
 You need to stand up and be accountable.
 If you’re unhealthy you are absolutely waaay more likely to develop any of the genetic imprints you own – be it blindness, heart disease, diabetes, cancer… you get it right?

 Many of us are scared of cancer.
 One person who is fearless in this arena is my wellness sister and beauty, Jess Ainscough.
-She is a cancer surviver.
+She survived and lived with cancer for many years.
 Many of you know her as The Wellness Warrior and one of my past healthtalks hosts.
 I had to ask Jess what her take was on this.
 Here’s what she said;

 While I don’t want to judge Angelina Jolie or deny her of her right to choose what she feels is right for her body, I’m terrified that her choice being so widely publicised and so glorified is going to lead to so many women having their breasts removed unnecessarily.
 We are misinformed, and it breaks my heart that women think that their only choice if they want to avoid breast cancer is to chop their boobs off.
 What’s next?
 Is Angelina also going to remove her ovaries?
 It’s all the same system, and removing the breasts in no way means that she will avoid cancer elsewhere.
 The study of epigenetics proves that our genes are controlled by our lifestyles.
 We have the power to switch off and switch on genes by the way we live, what we eat, what we drink, and how we think.
 This is the message that needs to be spread – to those who have the gene and to those who don’t.
 Taking responsibility for our health shouldn’t have to involve willingly mutilating our bodies.”
 Powerful stuff and something many of us may find hard to get our heads around.